Taylor Heinicke Player Prop Bets for NFL Week 12 | Washington vs. Seattle 11/29/2021

 Season Stats

-- He's tacked on 276 rushing yards on 45 carries and one rushing touchdown, averaging 27.6 yards per game.
+- He also has 276 rushing yards on 45 carries (plus one rushing touchdown), averaging 27.6 yards per game on the ground.

-- The Football Team have thrown the football in 54.3% of their plays from scrimmage this year while staying on the ground 45.7% of the time.
-This offensive attack ranks 22nd in the NFL in points scored.
+- The Football Team have run 54.3% passing plays and 45.7% rushing plays this season.
+They rank 22nd in the NFL in scoring.

 - Heinicke accounts for 44.2% of his team's red zone plays, with 34 of his 328 pass attempts coming from inside the opponent's 20-yard line.